televator-apps/vimari/docs/crowdfunding.md

 website](https://developer.apple.com/support/compare-memberships/).

-I chose Ko-fi because it deals with one-off payments nicely - there's no fee involved and the money is payed out immediately.
+I chose Ko-fi because it deals with one-off payments nicely - there's no fee involved and the money is paid out immediately.
 Before making this decision I reviewed other platforms such as [Open Collective](https://opencollective.com/), [flattr](https://flattr.com/) and [Liberapay](https://en.liberapay.com/).
 None of them offer one-off payments but